Folate Deficiency Anemia: Care Instructions

 When you don't have enough folate, your body has a hard time making red blood cells.
 This can cause a problem called anemia.
 Anemia means that you don't have enough red blood cells.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter W750 in the search box to learn more about "Folate Deficiency Anemia: Care Instructions."
+Enter W750 in the search box to learn more about "Folate Deficiency Anemia: Care Instructions".